ogg25/camera-enhancer-docs/programming/android/api/basic-setting/basic-setting.md

 ## getDeviceLevel

-This API can help you make a evaluation on your mobile device.
-It will be helpful on automatically turn off DCE on high level mobile devices.
+This API can help you make an evaluation on your mobile device.
+It will be helpful to automatically turn off DCE on high level mobile devices.
 ```java
     mCamera.getDeviceLevel();
 ```